The competence framework identifies the competences required for delivering effective humanistic counselling with young people aged 4 to 18 years.

 The evidence-based curriculum is underpinned by these competences.
 It can be used by training providers delivering courses in a variety of contexts, to a diverse student audience.

 The counselling young people (11-18 years) training curriculum is being updated to reflect the revised competence framework for work with children and young people (4-18 years).
-We aim to publish this in autumn 2019.
+We aim to publish this in early 2020.

 If you have any questions or feedback about the CYP competences or the curriculum, or want these documents in a Word format, please email Caroline Jesper, Professional Standards Development Facilitator.